StarRocks/starrocks/docs/sql-reference/sql-functions/struct-functions/row.md

 ## Description

 Creates a named STRUCT or ROW value from the given values.

-The row() and struct() functions are equivalent.
-They support unnamed struct.
+It supports unnamed struct.
 You do not need to specify the field names.
-StarRocks automatically generates column names, like `col1`, `col2`...
+StarRocks automatically generates column names, such as `col1, col2,...`.

 This function is supported from v3.1 onwards.

+struct() is the alias of row().

 ## Syntax